pion/ion/README.md

 ## Project Goals

 1. Deliver an SFU with feature-parity to modern commercial offerings.
-   * For example: First-class support for SVC, simulcast, and multicast.
+   * For example: First-class support for SVC, simulcast, and multicasting a single stream to multiple rooms from a single source.
 2. Be cloud-native by design.
    * Simple, horizontally-scalable architecture.
    * Multiple SFU instances can serve the same room concurrently.